frankenstien-831/agent/README.md

 ## Development

-While you can develop against Nile or Pacific with remote instances, the default is to run against a locally running Spree network orchestrated with Barge:
+Agent is already integrated in Barge, so you can use it for develop against Spree, Nile or Pacific with remote instances

 ```bash
 git clone git@github.com:oceanprotocol/barge.git